REBLOZYL® (luspatercept-aamt) logo

 Learn more about REBLOZYL, the first and only EMA.

-Talking to your doctor about anemia
+Talking to your doctor about anemia in BT

 You know your body better than anyone.
 To ensure your healthcare team is aware of how you’re doing, talk openly about how you’re feeling.
 Share how you feel with your healthcare team so, together, you can make decisions that are best for you.